-- 100 proof alcohol to prepare your barrel see Step 2 for detailed instructions
+- 100 proof alcohol to prepare your barrel.
+Refer to Step 2 for detailed instructions.

-- Distilled water, also for the purpose of preparing your barrel.
+- Distilled water for preparing your barrel.
 See Step 2 below.

 How long should you age your cocktail?

-The perfect aging time depends on a few factors like the size of your barrel, if it has been previously used for aging or if it’s brand new, also on the cocktail recipe you choose, and then your personal preferences as well.
+The perfect aging time depends on a few factors like the size of your barrel, if it has been used previously for aging or if it's brand new.

 Can you reuse the barrel?